gabrieladeandradecode/to-do-list-py-fastapi/README.md

 8) To run the API, do:
 uvicorn main:app --reload

 It will show an URL.
 Click on it.
+Then, there are different URLs you can use:
+/tasks/
+/docs

+Enjoy the app!